 It is those women for whom I undertook my research and analysis of this area.

-The two key articles which outline my research are freely available on this website: Anti-D: Exploring Midwifery Knowledge considers the issues around postnatal anti-D and is a summary of the work on which my book, Anti-D in Midwifery: panacea or paradox? was based.
-A proportion of the issues covered in the chapter in this book on antenatal anti-D are discussed in another (free) article, Routine Antenatal Anti-D – An Overview of the Evidence.
+The key article which outlines my research is freely available on this website: Anti-D: Exploring Midwifery Knowledge considers the issues around postnatal anti-D and is a summary of the work on which my book, Anti-D in Midwifery: panacea or paradox? was based.

 All three of these resources are now a few years old and I am currently working on a new book on this topic.
 Join my mailing list for updates on my books and courses.